mkadlof/plepiseq-wgs-pipeline/data/sarscov2/primers/README.md

 map just 1bp beyond their amplicon.
 This additional nucleotide should not biologically occur, but I attribute this to an Illumina error

-Temporarily nanopore peimers for sars will have .nanopore extension in directory name, the directory should contain only a single .bed file, the "pairs.tsv" file is NOT required
+Temporarily nanopore primers for sars will have .nanopore extension in directory name, the directory should contain a single .bed file, and the "pairs.tsv".
+The pairs file is NOT required required by the pipeline and can be empty, but is required by nexflow modules that are shared between nanopore and illumina